-Royal Troon is a bucket list course for all the right reasons and will forever be a favorite of ours.
+Royal Troon is a bucket list course for all the right reasons and will forever be a favourite.

-Royal Troon was opened for play in 1878 as a five-hole golf course following a local pub lunch between a group of golf enthusiasts.
+Royal Troon was opened for play in 1878 as a five-hole golf course following a local pub lunch between golf enthusiasts.
 How good is that?

-A Few of Charlie Hunters original greens are still in play today and that makes it ultra special to us.
-In 1923 James Braid and Willie Fernie took what was on offer to them and completed a full redesign of the course.
+A Few of Charlie Hunter’s original greens are still in play today, and that makes it ultra special to us.
+In 1923 James Braid and Willie Fernie took what was on offer and completed a full redesign of the course.
 And Today we have a course that is regularly used as part of the Open Championship rota.

 Royal Troon will next host the famous Championship in 2023.

-Royal Troon is a simple 9 out and 9 back, links course and starts with a nice gentle few opening holes before reaching the sixth which is the longest hole over the whole of the Open Championship rota.
-The 6th (Turnberry) is a true 3 shot par 5 at 601 yards.
-Unless the hole is playing downwind most will layup on this narrow fairway.
-The 7th (Postage Stamp is the shortest hole on the Open Rota) and is our signature hole on the course.
+Royal Troon is a simple 9 out and 9 back, links course and starts with a nice gentle few opening holes before reaching the sixth which is the longest hole over the Open Championship rota.
+The 6th (Turnberry) is a true 3 shot par 5 at 601 yards unless the hole is playing most will layup downwind on this narrow fairway.
+The 7th (Postage Stamp is the shortest hole on the Open Rota) and our signature hole.

-Troon is a tough test of true links golf and scoring well requires accuracy and precision but also an understanding of how the land will influence the finishing position of your golf ball.
+Troon is a tough test of true links golf and scoring well requires accuracy and precision and an understanding of how the land will influence your golf ball’s finishing position.
 You will have to play almost every shot in the book to beat this Par 71.
 The Standard Scratch plays 75 from the Championship Tees!

 The 8th (Postage Stamp) is the shortest Par 3 on the Open Rota and at just 123 Yards sounds like it should be a doddle The Postage Stamp is one of the most famous short holes in the world and certainly an iconic piece of Scotland.